 A donor-advised fund (DAF) is a simple fund that you establish through a 501(c)(3) called the “sponsoring organization.”
 Once you set up the fund, you make your donation and receive an immediate tax deduction.
 Then you “advise” (hence the name) the sponsoring organization as to which of their investment options you want to use until the money has been donated.

 A particularly great time to establish a DAF might be when something happens in your life that could make your tax bill especially high, like the opportunity to sell your company or cash in on some stock options post-IPO.
 By creating and funding a DAF that year, you can manage your tax bill and set that money aside for charity — without having to decide exactly where you’ll donate it just yet.

 Big liquidity event or not, if you aren’t quite sure which charity you want to give to yet, a DAF is a great way to separate tax planning from donation planning.
 DAFs also come with low fees, require as little as $5,000 to start, and allow you to pass record-keeping responsibilities to the sponsoring organization.

 Private non-profit charitable foundations

-Private charitable foundations generally require more of an initial investment than DAFs (hundreds of thousands plus vs. $5,000), and the stakeholders who set them up (or their designees) have to do all the administrative work, which can be time-consuming.
-But directors of private foundations get pretty much free range to decide what to invest the funds in and which organizations to donate to — even ones that wouldn’t normally get you a tax deduction (like non-501(c)3s, international organizations, and individuals).
+Private charitable foundations generally require more of an initial investment than DAFs (hundreds of thousands or more vs $5,000), and the stakeholders who set them up (or their designees) have to do all the administrative work, which can be time-consuming.
+But directors of private foundations get pretty much free range to decide what to invest the funds in and which organizations to donate to — even ones that wouldn’t normally get you a tax deduction (like non-501(c)(3)s, international organizations, and individuals).